Is Geometry Enough for Matching in Visual Localization?: Conclusion

+\PAR{Acknowledgments.}This research was partially funded by the Humboldt Foundation through the Sofja Kovalevskaya Award.

 In this supplementary material, we provide additional insights and details about certain aspects of the main paper that were not fundamental for its understanding, but that are helpful for interested readers, to fully comprehend and replicate our method.
 In \cref{sec:arch_details}, we provide in-depth descriptions of each network component with mathematical definitions as well as architecture diagrams.
-Next, we present dataset preparation details including dataset processing, query sampling and correspondence gt generation in \cref{sec:dataset_details}, followed by the implementation details regarding our training procedure, hyper-parameter choices and an overview of inference process in \cref{sec:impl_details}. \newtext{Finally in \cref{sec:metrics}, we provide additional details on how to compute the metrics used in the paper, in particular the mean reprojection error Area Under the cumulative Curve (AUC).} We will release our code upon paper acceptance.
+Next, we present dataset preparation details including dataset processing, query sampling and correspondence ground truth generation in \cref{sec:dataset_details}, followed by the implementation details regarding our training procedure, hyper-parameter choices and an overview of inference process in \cref{sec:impl_details}. \newtext{In \cref{sec:metrics}, we provide additional details on how to compute the metrics used in the paper, in particular the mean reprojection error Area Under the cumulative Curve (AUC).} \camr{Finally, in \cref{sec:exp-challenges} we detail how we generate \cref{tab:storage_plans} and provide more insights about the practical challenges of large-scale structure-based localization.}

-\section{Architecture Details.}
+\section{Architecture Details}

 \PAR{Feature Encoder.} We adopt the same encoder architecture as the one presented in ~\cite{Campbell2020ECCV,Moo2018CVPR}, which is shown in \cref{fig:encoder}.
-The encoder (\textit{left}) consists of a cascade of residual blocks, where each block (\textit{right}) is composed of sequential point-shared fully connected layers, followed by instance normalization and non-linearity (ReLUs). \newtext{We use two siamese encoders with shared weight parameters to encode bearing vectors of both 2D image keypoints and 3D points, since it has been shown to improve GoMatch's performance (\cref{sec:exp-ablations}).}
+The encoder (\textit{left}) consists of a cascade of residual blocks, where each block (\textit{right}) is composed of sequential point-shared fully connected layers, followed by instance normalization and non-linearity (ReLUs). \newtext{We use two siamese encoders with shared weight parameters to encode bearing vectors of both 2D image keypoints and 3D points, since it has been shown to improve GoMatch's performance in \cref{sec:exp-ablations}.}